zammad/zammad-admin-documentation/system/subscription.rst

 Billing Information
 ^^^^^^^^^^^^^^^^^^^

-You can control all billing relevant information like invoices, billing address and the option to cancel your subscription.
+You can control all billing relevant information like invoices and the billing address.

 All adjusted billing information below only affect future invoices.
 If your invoice was issued wrong, please contact
 `our sales team <https://zammad.com/en/company/contact>`_.

 Billing address
-   Provide your company address here, make sure to include the companies name in case required.
+   Provide your company address here, make sure to include the name of the company in case required.
 This address will be referenced on your invoice.

 VAT ID
    Provide your VAT ID here.
 If applicable your invoice will not contain